Legal Translation for eDiscovery Phase of Litigation

 To make sure nothing is lost in translation, it is essential that all documentation be translated by a professional legal translation company.
 The foreign language translation should include a declaration or affidavit attesting to the professional translator’s qualifications and certifying the accuracy of the English translation.
 Remember, this isn’t optional.
 According to Federal Rule of Evidence 901, a proponent of any item of evidence must “produce evidence sufficient to support a finding that the item is what the proponent claims it is.”

-With the certified foreign language translations from Arabic, French, German, Japanese, Mandarin, Portuguese, and other languages in hand, it is highly recommended that both the original and the translated versions be included in your deposition exhibits.
+With the certified foreign language translations from Arabic, French, German, Japanese, Mandarin Chinese, Portuguese, and other languages in hand, it is highly recommended that both the original and the translated versions be included in your deposition exhibits.
 Further, with the deposition testimony of a witness who speaks the language that the original document is written in, you will solidify your grounds for the document’s admissibility as evidence at trial.